jakobringler/blog/content/notes/Houdini And Nuke To TouchDesigner.md

 TouchDesigner was born as a fork of [[notes/Houdini |Houdini]] 4.1, which shows in some methodologies and naming conventions.
 From a [[notes/Nuke |Nuke]] compositing standpoint there are many similarities when it comes to 2D image manipulation as well.

+> [!info] **Disclaimer:**
+>
+> The following are mostly the notes I took whenstarting to learn TD.
+Don't read this if you want to get started.
+> I instead recommend to check out Bileam Tschepe's [Beginner Course](https://www.youtube.com/playlist?list=PLFrhecWXVn5862cxJgysq9PYSjLdfNiHz).
+> This might only be useful if you are looking for some Houdini analogies!

 ## Interface

 ### Hotkeys